hitohata/Real-time_sentiment_analytics_and_insights_dashboard/README.md

 #### Sentiment Analysis Pipeline

 The sentiment analysis pipeline is a serverless architecture that uses AWS Lambda and SQS to process feedback in real-time.
-The feedbacks form users are sent to an SQS queue, then the SQS calls the StatementFunction.
+The feedbacks from users are sent to an SQS queue, then the SQS calls the StatementFunction.
 The function calls the OpenAI API and analyze the sentiment of the feedback.
 Then the results are stored in Amazon Timestream.